-Figure 1.
-Number of active longline fishing vessels in size classes A (< 40 ft.), B (40-50 5 Figure 2.
-Map showing the U.S. EEZ boundaries around American Samoa (Levine & Allen, 2009) as well as adjacent EEZ boundaries of neighboring countries.
-8 Figure 3.
-Commercial landings and revenues of the American Samoa longline fishery from 27 Figure 4.
-Map of the WCPFC Area of Competence.
-47 Tables Table 1.
-Names of the Pacific Pelagic Management Unit species 2 Table 2.
-Number of Initially Qualifying Vessels, Permits Issued by Vessel Class 3 Table 3.
-Number of American Samoa Longline Permits Issued and Active Vessels, 2010 -201 Classes A and B include alia vessels, whereas Classes C and D include larger monohull vesse els.5 Table 4.
-Effort in the American Samoa longline fishery from 2015 - 2019 for all active vesse ls in all size classes.
-Table 5.
+Table 1.
+Names of the Pacific Pelagic Management Unit species.
+2 Table 2.
+Number of Initially Qualifying Vessels, Permits Issued by Vessel Class Table 3.
+Number of American Samoa Longline Permits Issued and Active Vessels, 2010 -2019.
+Classes A and B include alia vessels, whereas Classes C and D include larger monohull vessels.
+5 Table 4.
+Effort in the American Samoa longline fishery from 2015 - 2019 for all active vessels in all size classes Table 5.
 Comparison of alternatives.
 16 Table 6.
 A comparison of fishing effort and catch by vessel class between 2000-2004, 2005- 2009, and 2010-2019 Table 7.
 Factors of the cultural fishing model.
 24 Table 8.
 2019 estimated total landings (lbs.) of pelagic species by gear in American Samoa.
-Source: WPFMC (2020).
-30 Table 9.
-ESA-listed species with the potential to interact with American Samoa longline vess Table 10.
-Observed interactions (i.e., takes) for ESA listed sea turtles in the American Samos longline fishery, 2010-2018.
-Table 11.
+Source: WPFMC (2020) Table 9.
+ESA-listed species with the potential to interact with American Samoa longline vessels Table 10.
+Observed interactions (i.e., takes) for ESA listed sea turtles in the American Samoa longline fishery, 2010-2018 Table 11.
 Marine mammals occurring around American Samoa.
 33 Table 12.
-Annual marine mammal interactions expanded from observer data to fleet-wide estimates for the American Samoa longline fishery from 2007 to 2018.
-Table 13.
+Annual marine mammal interactions expanded from observer data to fleet-wide estimates for the American Samoa longline fishery from 2007 to 2018 Table 13.
 Seabirds occurring in American Samoa Table 14.
-Observed and estimated seabird interactions in the American Samoa longline fisher - from 2006 to 2018 Table 15.
-Number of observed interactions with the Indo-West Pacific scalloped hammerhead d DPS and total estimate using a fishery observer coverage expansion factor to account for 27 unobserved interactions from 2006 to 2018.
-3/ Table 16.
-Observed and estimated annual takes using an expansion factor for the oceanic 20 whitetip shark in the American Samoa longline fishery, 2010-2018 38 Table 17.
-Observed interactions and proportions of giant manta rays released alive in the 20 American Samoa longline fishery (ASLL) from 2007 to 2018.
+Observed and estimated seabird interactions in the American Samoa longline fishery from 2006 to 2018 Table 15.
+Number of observed interactions with the Indo-West Pacific scalloped hammerhead DPS and total estimate using a fishery observer coverage expansion factor to account for unobserved interactions from 2006 to 2018 Table 16.
+Observed and estimated annual takes using an expansion factor for the oceanic whitetip shark in the American Samoa longline fishery, 2010-2018 Table 17.
+Observed interactions and proportions of giant manta rays released alive in the American Samoa longline fishery (ASLL) from 2007 to 2018.
 Table 18.
-ESA-listed corals in American Samoa.
-Table 19.
+ESA-listed corals in American Samoa Table 19.
 History of ESA consultations in the American Samoa longline fishery Table 20.
 Potentially affected EFH and HAPC for Pelagic FEP MUS.
 45 Table 21.
-Summary of the affected environment and potential effects of the status quo and 40 proposed action.
-48
+Sector for the sector for th Table 21.
+Summary of the affected environment and potential effects of the status quo and proposed action